inframarauder/invideo-terraform-assignment/README.md

 **Overview of the Infra Created**

-- VPC with two public subnets (for EKS), four private subnets (for EKS & RDS), a NAT Gateway, an internet gateway and required route tables.
+- VPC with two public subnets (for EKS), four private subnets (for EKS & RDS), a NAT Gateway, an internet gateway and required route tables. (network module)
-- EKS cluster with nodes in private subnet and load balancer in public subnet.
+- EKS cluster with nodes in private subnet and load balancer in public subnet and relevant cluster IAM roles. (webserver module)
-- RDS PostgreSQL instance in private subnet.
+- RDS PostgreSQL instance in private subnet. (database module)

 **PREREQUISITES**